Slack

 On the Slack site page for your Slack app, on the left in the Features section, click on OAuth and Permissions in the Slack Apps sidebar and then copy the Bot User OAuth Token.
 Return to the Slack settings page in your Metabase and paste this token in the Metabase field with the same name.

-Create a dedicated Metabase channel in your Slack
+Create a channel in your Slack to store image files

-In your Slack workspace, create a public channel named whatever you want — we think something like “metabase” does just fine — then enter that channel’s name in the Slack Channel Name field in Metabase.
-This channel allows your Metabase to post to your Slack workspace without having to deal with unnecessary permissions.
+In your Slack workspace, create a public channel named whatever you want — we think something like “metabase” does just fine — then enter that channel’s name in the Public channel to store image files field in Metabase.
+We’ll upload charts and tables here before sending out dashboard subscriptions.
+This allows your Metabase to post to your Slack workspace without having to deal with unnecessary permissions.
 Make sure the channel you create is the same channel that you enter in this field in Metabase (omit the “#” prefix).

-If you rename the channel in Slack, you’ll need to update the Slack Channel Name in Metabase to that new name.
+If you rename the channel in Slack, you’ll need to update the Public channel to store image files in Metabase to that new name.
+This channel does not have to be the same as the channel where you send dashboard subscriptions.
+It’s only used for storing image files.

 Save your changes in Metabase